camunda/camunda-docs-cawemo/content/technical-guide/installation/update.md

    docker-compose up -d
    ```

-### Migrate user data from Cawemo to Camunda Account
+### Migrate User Data From Cawemo to Camunda Account

 We provide a migration script that will copy the existing Cawemo users to the Camunda Account database.